keylime/keylime/README.md

-keylime is a scalable trusted cloud key management system. keylime provides an end-to-end solution for both bootstrapping hardware rooted cryptographic identities for IaaS agents and for system integrity monitoring of those agent via periodic attestation.
+keylime is a scalable trusted cloud key management system. keylime provides an end-to-end solution for both bootstrapping hardware rooted cryptographic identities for IaaS nodes and for system integrity monitoring of those nodes via periodic attestation.

 keylime supports both TPM versions 1.2 and 2.0.